sourcegraph/about/blogposts/lsif-indexer.md

 ```
 We have one listener for each file.
 Each import expression will add an additional listener to the `imports` field (by recursively parsing the imported file).
 We store the file scope, the current scope and a list of declarations.
 Each declaration will keep track of all its uses.
 Let's look at some of the listener interface method implementations.

-When the AST walker enters a function node our listener `EnterFunction` method is called.
+When the AST walker enters a function node, our listener `EnterFunction` method is called.
 We create a new scope for the function parameters and activate it.

 ```go
 func (ll *Listener) EnterFunction(ctx *parser.FunctionContext) {